UCR-Library-Honors-Ignition-Seminar/week-06-creative-code/README.md

 Play one or two Bitsy games before building your own:

 - [*Endless Scroll*](https://haraiva.itch.io/endless-scroll) by Cecile Richard — it's a game about high school memories, growth and being online late at night
-- [*Hawk & Puma*](https://nieblagames.itch.io/hawk-and-puma) by Niebla Games — a short game about identity and belonging
+- [*Hawk & Puma*](https://nieblagames.itch.io/hawk-and-puma) by Niebla Games — it explores themes of racism, sovereignty, and religion from decolonial aesthetics and Andean-inspired music
 - Browse the [Bitsy Essay Jam entries](https://itch.io/jam/the-bitsy-essay-jam/entries) — Bitsy works used as essays and arguments, not just games
 - Browse [Bitsy games on itch.io](https://itch.io/games/made-with-bitsy) — hundreds of examples; sort by Top Rated